Telaglenastat With Radiation Therapy and Temozolomide in Treating Patients With IDH-Mutated Diffuse Astrocytoma or Anaplastic Astrocytoma

 - Patient must have measurable disease by RANO criteria (dose expansion cohort only).

-- Patient must be at least 7 days beyond stereotactic biopsy and/or at least 14 days beyond open craniotomy.
+- Patient must be at least 7 days beyond stereotactic biopsy and/or at least 14 days beyond open craniotomy at the time of registration.

-- Patients must have been on a stable or decreasing dose of corticosteroids over the last 7 days.
+- Patients must have been on a stable or decreasing dose of corticosteroids over the last 7 days at the time of registration.

-- Patients must have been on a stable or decreasing dose of antiepileptic therapy over the last 14 days.
+- Patients must have been on a stable or decreasing dose of antiepileptic therapy over the last 14 days at the time of registration.

 - Ability to understand and the willingness to sign a written informed consent document.